UKCloud/documentation/articles/openstack/ostack-sco-triliovault.md

 ## How can TrilioVault be used as a Disaster Recovery (DR) tool?

-By default, TrilioVault is not a DR tool, however in the event UKCloud declares a DR scenario in your primary datacentre, we can repoint TrilioVault to make your backup target site also become the recovery site, ensuring we can restore any and all workloads to a secondary datacentre in the event of a diaster event in your primary datacentre.
+By default, TrilioVault is not a DR tool, however in the event UKCloud declares a DR scenario in your primary datacentre, we can repoint TrilioVault to make your backup target site also become the recovery site, ensuring we can restore any and all workloads to a secondary datacentre in the event of a disaster event in your primary datacentre.

 ## Frequency and timing